 If you do not expect the world from your first draft (obviously your freelance content writers need to return no spelling mistakes or grammatical errors).
 Then this will help you scale content creation and not suffer from not taking action because you are allowing perfect to get in the way of good causing analysis paralysis.

 Then understanding Progressive Optimisation is needed by your editors.
-As the editors are the ones who can improve the factual information, strategically improve the nicely written content (for the user) to rank better with carefully crafted on page techniques.
+The editors are the ones who can improve the factual information.
+They can then strategically improve the nicely written content (for the user) to rank better with carefully crafted on-page techniques.

 - 1 Why Conduct a Content Audit?